Weekdays 9:30am - 7pm.

 What is the proprietary rotary field technology?

-Rotary Field Technology is the latest innovation.
-It is based on multiple crystal applicators where the ultrasound crystals are arranged as an array of ultrasound transmitters controlled by a real-time processor unit.
-The processor unit activates individual crystals according to preset bounds.
-This precise control, among other things, makes it safer against risks such as hotspots - typical of some stationary ultrasound technologies.
+Rotary Field Technology is a modern innovation based on multiple crystal applicators where the ultrasound crystals are arranged as an array of ultrasound transmitters controlled by a real-time processor unit.

-How safe is waves and vibrations therapy?
+How safe is the waves-and-vibrations therapy?

 This article has been written under the guidance and advisory of Dr. Ivan Puah, who has a Graduate Diploma in Sports Medicine and is trained in Trigger Point Dry Needling, and serves as the medical director of Amaris B. Clinic.
 The information provided herein is intended solely for educational purposes, to share the benefits of holistic therapies for pain relief management.
 It is important to note that waves and vibrations therapy should only be administered by trained and certified professionals.